 The length of stay allowed is restricted to various conditions.
 Citizens of certain countries might need to provide biometric information in order to confirm identity and review past crimes or previous challenges with Canadian immigration.

 What are the Different Options Available for Visitor Visas?

 The different options available for visitor visas are as follows:

 Study Permit: A study permit authorizes you to get enrolled at a designated learning institution (DLI) in Canada as an international student.

-Super Visa: The Super Visa is specially designed for parents and grandparents of Canadian citizens and permanent residents who wish to visit family for an extended period.
-Super Visa allows them to stay in Canada for up to 2 years without the need for any extensions.
+Super Visa: The Super Visa is specially designed for parents and grandparents of Canadian citizens or permanent residents who wish to visit family for an extended period.
+A Super Visa allows them to stay in Canada for up to 2 years without the need for any extensions.

 Business Visitor: A Business Visitor can visit Canada to engage in business activities that do not directly contribute to the Canadian labor market.
-A Business Visitor Visa allows you to expand your business networks, attend business conferences or events.
+A Business Visitor Visa allows you to expand your business network and attend business conferences or events.

-Temporary Residence for World Athletes and Related Occupations: Canadian temporary visa requirements for world athletes, coaches, referees and related occupations depends on the purpose of their visit.
-However, in most cases, a visitor visa is sufficient.
+Temporary Residence for World Athletes and Related Occupations: Canadian temporary visa requirements for world athletes, coaches, referees and related occupations depend on the purpose of their visit.

-Visitor Visa Extension: Extending your visitor visa authorizes you to extend your stay in Canada for a period of time if your current visa is about to expire.
+Visitor Record Extension: Extending your visitor visa authorizes you to extend your stay in Canada beyond the authorized period.
 A visitor record will provide you a new expiry date for your departure.
-Extensions must be applied 30 days before the expiry of your current visa.
+Extensions should be applied for 30 days before the expiry of your current authorized stay.

-Temporary Travel Document: Canada issues temporary travel document to permanent residents who have lost their PR card and want to return to Canada.
+Temporary Travel Document: Canada issues a temporary travel document to permanent residents who have lost their PR card or do not have a valid PR card and want to return to Canada.
 They must verify their identity and fulfill residency obligations to be eligible.
-A permanent resident travel document (PRTD) is valid for single entry and allows you to enter Canada by a commercial vehicle.
+A permanent resident travel document (PRTD) is valid for a single entry and allows you to enter Canada by a commercial vehicle.